-There are a lot of different things to consider when you’re buying a new smartphone.
+Start by drafting a list of the most critical features you need your smartphone to have.
+Use the list to compare devices, ensuring your new smartphone ticks all the boxes.
+There are many different aspects to consider when you’re buying a new smartphone.
 Do you need a phone with a large screen?
-Maybe you prefer something that you can use one-handed?
-Are you looking for long battery life or the best camera phone you can find?
+Do you prefer one that you can use one-handed?
+Are you looking for long battery life or the best camera phone available?
 Do you need a lot of storage for your music collection?
-Maybe you’re a frequent traveler and a dual-SIM phone would be useful?
+Maybe you’re a frequent traveler and need a dual-SIM phone.

 Choose an operating system

-For a more in-depth breakdown of the top two smartphone platforms check out our guide to Android vs. iOS, where we put them head-to-head in various categories.
+For a more in-depth breakdown of the top two smartphone platforms, check out our guide to Android vs. iOS, where we put them head-to-head in various categories.